Kesher Center for Jewish Learning

 Our Hebrew Program for 4th- through 6th-graders is a once-a-week, immersive language program where children touch, read, smell, write, feel, speak, and taste Hebrew!
 Our dynamic, energetic educators model and inspire a love of the Hebrew language through games, songs, art, and movement.
 This program supplements our Religious School classes and provides a focused time on Hebrew language as it connects to the broader context of our heritage and traditions.
 We learn about the Hebrew calendar, culture, and modern life in Israel.
 With their peers, learners celebrate holidays and strengthen the sense of community — all in Hebrew.

 Read more about the Kesher B’Ivrit program here.

 To learn more about our programs and for registration information, email email@example.com or call 360.733.8890.

-To apply for financial aid, please fill out this form and return it to the office.
+To apply for financial aid for the 2019-20 school year, please fill out this form and return it to the office by Aug.
+31, 2019,

 During the school year, class information is available to CBI members on the Members Only section of the web site.